Nuzhat Parveen Khan

-Nuzhat Parveen Khan (born 4 July 1964) is an Indian academician and author who serves as the dean of Bennett University's School of Law.
-She has formerly served as the dean of Jamia Millia Islamia's Faculty of Law.
+Nuzhat Parveen Khan (born 4 July 1964) is an Indian academic and author who served as the dean of Bennett University's School of Law.
+She has formerly served as the dean of Jamia Millia Islamia's Faculty of Law and is now a professor at the university.
 She has authored dozen of books including Women and Child related Laws, Comparative Constitutional Law and Globalisation of Professional Legal Education Constitutional Conspectus.

 Education

 Khan graduated from the Lucknow University with a BSc in Chemistry.
 She received an LL.B and an LL.M degree from the Aligarh Muslim University.
 She completed her doctoral studies at the Jamia Millia Islamia.

 Personal life

 She was born in Pilibhit city and her father's name was Mohammad Suleman.
 Dr. Nuzhat has two children, both are working in the United States.